harish-x/log-boy/CONTRIBUTING.md

    - Optimize gRPC handling and resource consumption.
    - Improve queueing or backpressure handling for high-throughput pipelines.

+3. **Alert Integrations**:
+   - Integrate support for alert forwarding to **Microsoft Teams** and **Slack**.
+   - Allow configuration of webhook URLs per project or environment.
+   - Build alert formatting and throttling logic for better usability.

 ---

 ### gRPC Gateway